facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 ### `onMagicTap` <div class="label ios">iOS</div>

 Assign this property to a custom function which will be called when someone performs the "magic tap" gesture, which is a double-tap with two fingers.
 A magic tap function should perform the most relevant action a user could take on a component.
-In the Phone app on iPhone, a magic tap answers a phone call, or ends the current one.
+In the Phone app on iPhone, a magic tap answers a phone call or ends the current one.
 If the selected element does not have an `onMagicTap` function, the system will traverse up the view hierarchy until it finds a view that does.

 ### `role`

-`role` communicates the purpose of a component to the user of an assistive technology.
-Has precedence over the [`accessibilityRole`](accessibility#accessibilityrole) prop.
+`role` communicates the purpose of a component and has precedence over the [`accessibilityRole`](accessibility#accessibilityrole) prop.

 `role` can be one of the following:

 - **alert** Used when an element contains important text to be presented to the user.
 - **button** Used when the element should be treated as a button.
-- **checkbox** Used when an element represents a checkbox which can be checked, unchecked, or have mixed checked state.
+- **checkbox** Used when an element represents a checkbox that can be checked, unchecked, or have a mixed checked state.
 - **combobox** Used when an element represents a combo box, which allows the user to select among several choices.
 - **grid** Used with ScrollView, VirtualizedList, FlatList, or SectionList to represent a grid.
 Adds the in/out of grid announcements to the android GridView.
 - **heading** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
 - **img** Used when the element should be treated as an image.
-Can be combined with button or link, for example.
+Can be combined with a button or link, for example.
 - **link** Used when the element should be treated as a link.
 - **list** Used to identify a list of items.
 - **menu** Used when the component is a menu of choices.